 In summation, Seville’s nightlife is varied and thriving and if you’re looking to visit Andalucía to experience a bit of Spanish nightlife, then Seville is an excellent option.

 There are, however, many affordable options available in Seville ranging from private rooms on Airbnb to a dorm bed in one of the city’s many hostels.
-And while Seville might be more expensive than Granada or Cordoba, it doesn’t mean it’s
+And while Seville might be more expensive than Granada and Cordoba, it doesn’t mean it’s inaccessible to those travelling on a budget.

 Where to Stay in Seville